-This week was the time of Lake Washington Watertower, South Ridge, Beach and North Trail Loop – man that’s quite a mouthful.
+This week was the time of Lake Washington Watertower, South Ridge, Beach, and North Trail Loop – man, that’s quite a mouthful.
 This trail is probably perfect for trail running.
 Starts flat down and into a gorgeous canyon.
-There is a tiny creek that runs at the bottom, you can’t see it just hear it.
-It is SO green that looks like you are in the jungle in the middle of South East Asia.
-Anyway, as you keep running down, you just plow through mud, slugs and water puddles.
-I did it with regular running shoes, but would have been better to have more grip for sure.
-It’s nice and grippy, but you don’t want to risk to end in your ass on the way down.
+There is a tiny creek that runs at the bottom; you can’t see it, hear it.
+It is SO green that it looks like you are in the jungle in the middle of southeast Asia.
+Anyway, as you keep running down, you plow through mud, slugs, and water puddles.
+I did it with regular running shoes, but it would have been better to have more grip for sure.
+It’s nice and grippy, but you don’t want to risk ending in your ass on the way down.

-Probably bumped into 30 people on the trail, reminded me the good days of summer hikes in Lake Tahoe, sigh.
+I probably bumped into 30 people on the trail.
+Reminded me of the good days of summer hikes in Lake Tahoe, sigh.

 Keep going along the water, bump into some more people, thank the ones they move, and now we are going up the hill.
-More green pretty steep and maybe 15 more mins uphill and you are out.
+More green pretty steep, and maybe 15 more mins uphill and you are out.
 Back to the top and then to the car.
-Green as F, fun and highly recommended.
-Go try it.
-Let’ me know how it goes.
+Green as F, fun, and highly recommended.
+Try it.
+Let me know how it goes.

 What do you need to know: